jimenezraul/jimenezraul/README.md

 ## Hi there 👋, my name is Raul

-- 🔭 I’m currently working on this page.
-- 🌱 I'm currently learning Full Stack Development.
+- 🌱 I'm a Full Stack Web Development.
 - 👁️ I’m looking to collaborate on Open source projects.
 - 💬 Ask me about any of the languages and tools I use.
 - ⚡ Fun fact: Love to code, travel and listen to music.